ligato/docs/docs/tutorials/02_plugin-deps.md

         A Ligato-built agent will typically consist of one or more plugins that contain the application logic.
 There could be other plugins and components providing various services to your application plugins.
 In other words, your application plugins are dependent on those other plugins and components to provide a service that your plugin needs.
 Examples include a KV data store, message bus adapters, loggers and health monitors.

     Ligato uses the **dependency injection** design pattern to manage dependencies.
-This is accomplished by injecting dependencies on other plugins into your plugin when it is initialized.
+This pattern injects dependencies on other plugins into your plugin when it is initialized.
 You should use dependency injection to manage all dependencies in your plugin.

     You need dependency injection to be able to create mocks in your unit tests.
 This is especially true for components that interact with the external world, such as the KV data store or message bus adapters.
 Without good mocks that incorporate dependency injection, it is almost impossible to achieve production-level unit test coverage.